Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Maine became the first state in the country to require private employers to offer paid leave to employees, effective January 1, 2021.
 The law applies to employers with ten or more employees and covers employees who work at least 120 days per year for the employer.
 Pursuant to the 120-day requirement, all employees are covered (full-time, part-time, temporary, etc.).

-Employees are entitled to earn one hour of paid leave for every 40 hours worked, up to 40 hours per year.
-Accrual begins immediately, but employers are not required to allow use of leave for the first 120 days of employment.
+Employees are entitled to earn one hour of paid leave for every 40 hours worked, up to 40 hours in one year of employment.
+Accrual begins immediately, but employers are not required to allow the use of leave for the first 120 days of employment.
+While taking earned leave, an employee must be paid at least the same base rate that the employee received immediately before taking leave and must receive the same benefits afforded by the employer's established paid leave policies.
+Me.
+Rev. Stat. tit.
+26, § 637.
 Unless for use in an emergency, employees must provide reasonable notice of the intent to use earned leave.
 Me.
 Rev. Stat. tit.
 26, § 637.
-Proposed legislation, offered in January 2023, would exempt part-time employees in retail trade or a service-related industry and substitute teachers/temporary employees in school administrative units from these provisions.
-Earned paid leave is not limited to sick leave and may be used for any reason, including an emergency, illness, sudden necessity, planned vacation, etc. Maine DOL Earned Paid Leave.

 Military Leave of Absence